-- EE.
-Special Exception means a particular use that is permitted in conformance with the provisions of the district, which must meet the conditions in Article XI, Section.A.2&3, and may be granted by the Board of Adjustment following a public hearing. - FF.Temporary Signs means a sign not permanently attached to the ground or other permanent structure, and referencing an event of limited duration. - GG.
-Variance means a relaxation of the provisions of the zoning ordinance where such relaxation will not be contrary to the public interest and where owing to conditions peculiar to the property and not the result of the actions of the applicant, a literal enforcement of the ordinance would result in unnecessary and undue hardship. - HH.
-Wetlands means areas that are inundated or saturated by surface or ground water at a frequency and duration sufficient to support under normal conditions a prevalence of vegetation typically adapted for life in saturated soil conditions.
+Areas that are inundated or saturated by surface or ground water at a frequency and duration sufficient to support under normal conditions a prevalence of vegetation typically adapted for life in saturated soil conditions.
 They include, but are not limited to, swamps, bogs, marshes, ponds, lakes, as well as soils that are defined as poorly drained or very poorly drained.
-Wetlands shall be defined in accordance with the most current definition of the U.S. Army Corps of Engineers.
+Wetlands shall be defined in accordance with the most current definition of the U.S. Army Corps Engineers.
 The use of Wetlands is governed by the Town of Bradford Wetlands Protection Ordinance.